 I too love great books beautifully bound.
 Mr. Will Durant may border on idolatry in this excerpt from chapter four of The Greatest Minds and Ideas of All Time—at least my wife suggested the possibility that this may be so.
 However, she was a gentle critic of this bibliophilic exuberance since she knows her beloved husband would have written this essay himself if he had Mr. Durant’s facility with words.
 Thank you, Mr. Durant, for this gift to all lovers of great books bound in gorgeous leather, well shelved in a library of dark wood and comfortable leather chairs.
 Let the contemplation of great ideas and beautiful words never end.
 Amen.

-This essay in our series of “Timeless Essays” was first published here in February 2011.
+This essay was first published here in February 2011.

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.